Ecocar-Unicamp/Teleco/plotter.README.md

 ## Setup <!-- trocar essa parte quando estabelecer protocolo can -->

-Connect an arduino to your computer, and certify that it has the latest version of the code installed. <!-- colocar link -->
+Connect an arduino to your computer, and certify that it has the latest version of the code installed.
 You can add custom tabs by changing the contents of the "predefined tabs.txt" file (will be explained later).

 ## Usage